sara-nl/griddocs/source/Pages/Basics/certificates/dutchgrid.rst

 .. sidebar:: Problems installing the certificate?

 		.. seealso:: Need more details for installing your certificate on the UI or browser?
-Checkout our mooc video :ref:`mooc-ui`.
+Check out our mooc video :ref:`mooc-ui`.

 * Verify that your certificate is valid and properly installed in your browser by accessing this website: